wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 6. Does this plugin use a return URL to redirect customers to a specified page after Paypal has processed the payment?
 Yes.
 7. How can I add a buy button on the sidebar widget of my site?
 Check the documentation on [how to add buy buttons to the sidebar](http://www.tipsandtricks-hq.com/ecommerce/wordpress-shopping-cart-additional-resources-322#add_button_in_sidebar)
+8. Can I use this plugin to sell digital downloads?
+Yes.
+See the [digital download usage documnentation] (http://www.tipsandtricks-hq.com/ecommerce/wp-simple-cart-sell-digital-downloads-2468)

 == Screenshots ==
 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=768 for screenshots.